Disclaimer Examples

 NDAA-website-legal-disclaimer

 For law firm websites and lawyer blogs, posting this disclaimer prevents liabilities from falling onto you.
-It can also be used to inform your users that accessing your website does not mean they get any attorney-client privileges.
+It can also be used to inform your users that accessing your website does not confer any attorney-client privilege.

 How To Write a Disclaimer

-Whatever method you choose, be mindful of how these clauses are written because you want as many of your users as possible to be able to read and understand them.
+Whatever method you choose, be mindful of how these clauses are written, because you want as many of your users as possible to read and understand them.

-Our free, downloadable disclaimer template is written in simple language and can be easily modified to address the liabilities you have on your website or app.
+Our free, downloadable disclaimer template is written in simple language and can be easily modified to address the liabilities associated with your website or app.
 Rather than doing everything yourself, it provides you with the bulk of the information written by our legal team and data privacy experts.

 Alternatively, you can quickly create a free disclaimer by answering a few simple questions using our Disclaimer Generator.
 Our generator is more in-depth and does as much work for you as possible.